tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Figure 40 – Image, Graphic and Player objects

-Vector graphics can also be created and manipulated with the graphic tools and by script.
-LiveCode supports paths with variable fills, gradients, blended and antialiased graphics.
+Vector graphics can also be created and manipulated with the graphic tools and by script. xTalk supports paths with variable fills, gradients, blended and antialiased graphics.
 At time of this writing there is also a 3<sup>rd</sup> party library that allows the import and export of SVG format graphics.
 Use graphic objects to create interactive